Preservation & Disaster Resources

 If your items can be dealt with immediately:

-Carefully rinse silt and mud off of item with clean water if possible.
+Carefully rinse silt, mud, or debris off of item with clean water if possible.
 If this is not possible very gently brush sediment off items.
 It is crucial to completely dry or to freeze items as quickly as possible to avoid the growth of mold.
 Photographs should be removed from frames or frozen in frames.
 Books, papers and home made print-outs of digital photographs can be safely dried in a place where air is circulating (i.e. not in a tightly closed room).
 Place plain paper towels in between approximately every 15 pages or less and change out with dry paper towels as they become saturated.
 To dry photographs that have been professionally developed, place wax paper in between each photograph as they are drying, or lay the photographs out individually.
 Be aware that photographs may curl if dried in this manner, but can be flattened later.
 Smaller books can be stood on end on a flat surface with the pages fanned open to air dry.
 Only use this method if the book is strong enough to stand open in this manner.
 Books and magazines with glossy paper must be opened so that every page remains separated while drying to avoid the pages becoming stuck together.

 If items cannot be dealt with immediately: